githubtraining/using-github-actions-for-ci/responses/custom-workflow.md

 - [ ] save build artifacts
 - [ ] dedicated test job

 We'll tackle some of the changes to the existing workflow file first.
-Please open a PR titled **Support a custom workflow** editing your existing workflow file.
+Please edit your existing workflow file.
 In that file, target versions `8.x` and `10.x` of Node, only.

-I'll respond when you open a new pull request.
+I'll respond when you commit to this branch.